giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 This matrix can override build options of the specific targets to base build options.

+Of-course, you are also pass `extraFlags` or `extraBuildParameters` per product.

-### Using custom cache storage
+### Use custom cache storage

-In CLI version of Scipio, you can only use Project cache or Local disc cache as a cache storage backend.
+In CLI version of Scipio, you can only use Project cache or Local disk cache as a cache storage backend.

 Otherwise, on your build script, you can use remote cache storage or your custom storage.